KryhaX/GameDB/README.md

 # GameDB - Django Game Collection

 GameDB is a simple Django web application to manage a collection of video games.
-It features a dark theme, cover images for games, and a responsive grid layout using Bootstrap 5.
+It features a dark theme, cover images for games, a responsive Bootstrap layout,
+user authentication, and a built-in comment system for each game.

 ---